 (Is there no courageous, farseeing Indigenous leader in all of Canada’s Indigenous communities, like William Wuttunee, who would today take up and promulgate his message of unity?

-The 1969 White Paper proposals were too quickly dropped, a victim of the counterculture movement, with its then culturally-ascendant phenomenon of identity politics, where practitioners of it seem to care more about the special group they identify with than their country as a whole- a victim of the negative, self-centered excesses of our increasingly illiterate age- a childish age devoid of any real sense of history or historical continuity, 11where the past was basically cancelled12– an age “when most people accepted that the course of their lives would be determined by history rather than psychology, public rather than private crises” 13-an age rife with subjective feelings of “entitlement”- an age “which takes our inherited advantages for granted and replaces the cure of souls with the cure of the psyche, blind justice with therapeutic justice, and philosophy with social science.”14
+The 1969 White Paper proposals were too quickly dropped, a victim of the counterculture movement, with its then culturally-ascendant phenomenon of identity politics, where practitioners of it seem to care more about the special group they identify with than their country as a whole- a victim of the negative, self-centered excesses of our increasingly illiterate age- a childish age devoid of any real sense of history or historical continuity, 11 where the past was basically cancelled12 – an age “when most people stopped believing that the course of their lives would be determined by history rather than psychology, public rather than private crises” 13 -an age rife with subjective feelings of “entitlement”- an age “which takes our inherited advantages for granted and replaces the cure of souls with the cure of the psyche, blind justice with therapeutic justice, and philosophy with social science.”14

 The age-old societal boundaries within which as-objective-as-possible truths have been reasonably prescribed and contained have disappeared.